mesosphere/dcos-docs-site/pages/services/nifi/0.3.0-1.7.1/overview/index.md

 **Steps**:

-1. In the DC/OS web interface, create a group, then add a user to the group.
+1. In the DC/OS UI, create a group, then add a user to the group.
 Or, just create a user.
 Click **Organization > Groups > +** or **Organization > Users > +**.
 If you create a group, you must also create a user and add them to the group.

 1. Give the user permissions for the folder where you will install your service.
 In this example, we are creating a user called `developer`, who will have access to the /testing folder.
 Select the group or user you created.
 Select ADD PERMISSION and then toggle to INSERT PERMISSION STRING.
 Add each of the following permissions to your user or group, and then click ADD PERMISSIONS.